vitordeoliveira/RustBook/chapter_16/README.md

 - Shared-state concurrency, where multiple threads have access to some piece of data
 - The Sync and Send traits, which extend Rust’s concurrency guarantees to user-defined types as well as types provided by the standard library

+### Send and Sync

+The Send marker trait indicates that ownership of values of the type implementing Send can be transferred between threads.
+Almost every Rust type is Send, but there are some exceptions, including Rc\<T\>